 Last February, the Legnons ran a Valentine’s Day special including the additional sale of 50% off children’s coats along with a “buy-two, get-two” deal on sleepwear.
 Sandy’s sale lowered the price of these coats to an affordable $5.
 The Legnons’ willingness to give back is core to their mission to bring hope and opportunity to the people in their community.

 In addition to their coat sale, the Legnons were involved in donating to the “Coats for Kids” initiative along with other Once Upon a Child franchisees in Mandeville, LA and Metairie, LA.
 While “Coats For Kids” has just completed its 15th consecutive coat drive, the Once Upon a Child franchisees have helped collect more than one thousand coats over the past couple years.
 This past winter, these coats were directly delivered to elementary schools with students in need.

 Like the Legnon’s, many Winmark franchisees around the country provide their surrounding communities with support along with affordable clothing.
-If you are interested in making a difference in your city, you can learn more about the Winmark family of franchise brands here
+If you are interested in making a difference in your city, you can learn more about the Winmark network of franchise brands here